armenzg/smart-scheduling/scripts/README.md

 #### Direct Injection

-You now With the three parameters known you can get the secrets
+With the three parameters known you can get the secrets

 ```python
 import taskcluster